yangyuan/cua-operator/README.md

 CUA-Operator is built around two core concepts: **operators** and **bridges**.
 An operator defines how you intend to interact with the CUA, whether through a local machine, a remote device, or potentially a Docker instance.
 A bridge specifies the service endpoint you connect to, such as OpenAI, with potential support for alternatives like Claude.

-All available operators are in the `cua.operators` namespace.
+All available operators are in the `cua_operator.operators` namespace.

 * **Local CUA Operator**: `LocalCuaOperator`
 * **Remote CUA Operator**: `RemoteCuaOperatorClient` and `RemoteCuaOperatorServer`

-All available bridges are in the `cua.bridges` namespace.
+All available bridges are in the `cua_operator.bridges` namespace.

 * **OpenAI CUA Bridge**: `OpenAICuaBridge`